Eagle-Rock-Analytics/historical-obs-platform/environment/README.md

 ## 📥 2.
 Create the environment

-Run the following command from the root of the repository:
+Run the following command from the `environment/` directory of the repository:

 ```bash
 conda env create -f environment.yml
 ```

-This will create a new environment named hist-obs with all necessary dependencies.
+This will create a new environment named `hist-obs` with all necessary dependencies.

 ## 🧪 3.
 Activate the environment